jonifreeman/ajatusasana.fi/en/index.markdown

-For more information, see the weekly yoga class schedule (teaching in small groups), possibilities for individual coaching sessions & home yoga programmes, and the 3-hour mini retreats.
+For more information, see the weekly yoga class schedule (teaching in small groups), possibilities for individual coaching sessions & home yoga programmes, and the 3-hour mini retreats. **ENGLISH SPEAKING RELAXING YOGA CLASS ON MONDAYS 16.45-18.15!**

 Curious?
 I will gladly tell you more!